888-276-1535 Menu

 Why we offer liposuction for the thighs

 Even with a healthy diet and focused leg exercises, some people find they have fat on their thighs they cannot get rid of.
-In this case, liposuction may be a good option.
 Liposuction can be a minimally invasive way to physically remove the excess fat cells from your thighs.
 Here are several reasons people come to see us to talk about thigh liposuction:

 • Uneven distribution of fat: different people carry fat in different ways.
 Even people of the same height and weight, can have thighs that are shaped quite differently.
 Liposuction can be used to create better proportions in your legs.